Morgan94/LookAroundTetris/README.md

 ### Ongoing modifications
 High Score and Time currently displayed in console will be displayed in game window.
+As the git doesn't support file taking more than 3Mo, the git version is automatically shortened.
+Thus, a loop in the music might appear.
+We'll try to correct it as soon as possible.

 ### Execution
     You need OpenGL and GLFW to play this game.